 After a very long interlude of just trying to get by, to be just like everybody else — I never got good at that — and immersing myself in music scenes (running and promoting venue slots, music journalism, etc), contemporary political (un)reality was finally brought home to me in ways I could hardly continue to ignore when I decided I should return to my Pennine South Yorkshire roots (Northern England, in the area north-west of Sheffield), and ended up working in the Home Office, which was designated the lead organisation in UK government re ‘equal opportunity and diversity’.
 From the attempts to indoctrinate all staff in EO&D to the deliberate astonishing wilfully inept immigration non-system I was party to ‘administering’ (I was in the Immigration & Nationality Directorate, as it was then called), I saw first-hand and up-close how ‘identity politics’ / ‘PC’ had comprehensively derailed key governmental activities and more or less successfully persuaded ordinary people, against their common-sense, of a very firm entirely ideological view of what makes people and society tick.
 With my wide reading across sciences even back then, I well recognised that this was utterly at odds with any reasoned and reasonable position; a cluster of anti-scientific notions virulently intolerant of any other perspective.

-In consequence, I turned ‘whistle-blower’ — attracting the usual barrage of knee-jerk bogus charges of an ‘identity politics’ ‘ism’ (being re immigration, then ‘racism’ / ‘xenophobia’) — and from being a Liberal-Democrat activist for the best part of two decades and on the outside of academia, I got out of party-politics and in effect moved into academia by the back door.
+In consequence, I turned ‘whistle-blower’ — attracting the usual barrage of knee-jerk bogus charges of an ‘identity politics’ ‘ism’ (being re immigration, ‘racism’ / ‘xenophobia’, of course).
+From being a Liberal-Democrat activist for the best part of two decades and on the outside of academia, I got out of party-politics and in effect moved into academia by the back door.
 I became an independent – non-affiliated – review researcher/writer re what makes people and society tick, reading in-depth within and widely across disciplines to gain a perspective few if any of those working within a university ever have time to acquire, even if they have the inclination; bringing the perspective of a relative outsider, which, time and time again, has proved to provide important new insight in science and all academic disciplines.
 The now fully open nature of science academia, with the invariable readiness of researchers to share their work in full, means that there is no difficulty in conducting review research outside of a university base.

 To maintain sanity I’ve long been a musician (guitarist and singer), and for over a decade now I’ve developed as a songwriter – because nobody was writing what I wanted to hear, either musically or lyrically: ambitious incisive material for a discerning audience, updating the singer-songwriter model to take in wider influences, trying to build on the pinnacle of achievement in the 1960s/70s (starting with Beatles period McCartney & Lennon and Brian Wilson, obviously).
 I spend more time just tinkering on guitar than any other of my activities, but I’m not a performer, other than very informally.
 Composition, lyric-writing, arrangement — and guitar doodling! — are what fascinate me: performance is a compromise with all of the sub-optimal conditions applying at the time.
 I’m still awaiting a viable business model to emerge before I would even consider recording, but as there seems no sign of one then I may never realise my parallel destiny as the new Laughing Len (with more melody, I quickly add) musical philosopher for the baby boomers!